 The project must leverage other funding sources to the greatest extent possible, demonstrating cost sharing opportunities, and in-kind contributions.

-The organization must have the administrative capacity to successfully carry out the project, e.g., has previous experience with similar projects.
+The organization must have the organizational, operational and fiscal capacity to successfully carry out the project, e.g., has previous experience with similar projects.

+The organization must have the financial resources to operate for up to several months prior to receiving CDBG reimbursement of eligible activities.

-The application should describe collaborative efforts (as applicable) with other service providers and/or agencies and demonstrate community support for the project.
+The application should describe (as applicable) collaborative efforts with other service providers and/or agencies and demonstrate community support for the project.

-The organization must have demonstrated ability to report on its activities accurately and on time
+The organization must have demonstrated ability to report on its activities accurately and on time.

 If the proposal is for a capital project, the project must be “shovel ready” which may include factors such as zoning compliance, site control, other committed resources, etc. The project cost estimates must be accurate and reflect Davis-Bacon wage rates, if applicable.